 Watch tutor, David Delarre, give an introduction to the classes:

-Throughout this course we will be looking at all aspects of folk guitar; from flat picking tune playing to chordal accompaniment for folk songs.
+Throughout this course we will be looking at the basics of playing the guitar and developing the fundamental skills involved in folk guitar playing from basic fingerpicking patterns to chordal accompaniment for folk songs.
 We'll look at strumming patterns, different chord voicing and learning basic folk tune arrangements on the guitar.
-Learning mainly by ear, students will develop skills in a range of techniques and styles in an informal and relaxed environment.
+Learning mainly by ear, students will develop skills in a range of techniques and styles in an informal and relaxed environment at their own pace.
 This course is ideal for those who wish to gain an insight into folk guitar and pick up some fun and interesting techniques along the way.